stefan-ernst/journeymapping-site/docs/troubleshooting.md

 Configure a backlog in the top right hand corner.
 When you select a board, make sure the board filter includes all projects.
-You can also use a filter instead of a board if needed.
+You can also use a filter instead of a board if needed (which is the way to go if you want to select from any workflow status and not just backlog)

-Sometimes Jira will not return the backlog items if not all workflow status are mapped to the backlog column in the board.
+Remember to map all relevant status to the backlog column of your board.

 ### I can't find Journey Mapping App in the project sidebar